 Use of an armored transport provider that is licensed pursuant to M.G.L. c.
 147, § 25 (watch, guard or patrol agency) and has been approved by the financial institution or DOR facility.

-Notwithstanding the requirement of 935 CMR 501.110(8)(a)4., an MTC may request an alternative security provision under 935 CMR 501.110(2) for purposes of cash transportation to financial institutions and DOR facilities.
+Notwithstanding the requirement of 935 CMR 501.110(8)(a)4., an MTC may request an alternative security provision under 935 CMR 501.110(2): Alternative Security Provisions for purposes of cash transportation to financial institutions and DOR facilities.
 Any approved alternative security provision shall be included in the security plan shared with law enforcement in the municipality in which the MTC is licensed and periodically updated as required under 935 CMR 501.110(1)(q).
 To be determined to provide a sufficient alternative, any such alternative safeguard shall include, but may not be limited to:

 Requiring the use of a locked bag for the transportation of cash from an MTC to a financial institution or DOR facility;